NJCRC Releases 2019 Medical Cannabis Dispensary License Winners

 NJ medical cannabis dispensary license process unveiled at CRC meeting

-Thus they ended a process that started 29 months ago.
+Thus, they ended a process that started 29 months ago.

 “The price of cannabis is still high.
 The patients per dispensary is still high,” Executive Director Jeff Brown said.
 “We have an opportunity to get this program in line with what we need to see and what patients really need as far as access points.”

 Fifteen dispensary licenses were supposed to be awarded.
 But Brown said they would award 30 instead.
+They were divided by geography.

 1. Middle Valley Partners LLC